NunoEdgarGFlowHub/news-intelligence/README.md

   2. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
 Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.

-  <a name="step3"></a>
   3. Get an [Alchemy API key][get-alchemyapi-key].
 Contact IBM to  request a higher transaction limit than the default for free keys, which is 1000 transactions per day.

   4. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.

   5. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
 Installing Node.js will also install the `npm` command.

-  6. Open app.js file, and specify the API key here:
+  6. Create an `.env` file, and specify the Alchemy API key:

-     `var alchemyApiKey = { api_key: process.env.ALCHEMY_API_KEY || '<your api key>'};`
+     `ALCHEMY_API_KEY=<your api key>`

-  7. Edit the `manifest.yml` file in the folder that contains your fork and replace `business-intelligence` with a unique name for your copy of the application.
+  7. Edit the `manifest.yml` file in the folder that contains your fork and replace `news-intelligence` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `application-name.mybluemix.net`.

     ```yml
 declared-services:
   tone-analyzer-service:
     label: tone_analyzer
-    plan: beta
+    plan: standard
 applications:
-- name: business-intelligence
+- name: news-intelligence
   command: npm start
   path: .
   memory: 512M
   services:
   - tone-analyzer-service
-  env:
-    NODE_ENV: production
-    SECURE_EXPRESS: 1
     ```
   6. Connect to Bluemix by running the following commands in a terminal window: